Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 --namespace=alfresco
 ```

-### Upgrade (Search external access)
+### Upgrade (Search)

-If you've previously deployed ACS where external Search access was disabled (the default) you can run the following `helm upgrade` command to enable external access for `/solr` (replacing `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string and list of whitelisted IP addresses you prepared in the "Prepare Data" section):
+If you've previously deployed Content Services where external Search access was disabled (the default) you can run the following `helm upgrade` command to enable external access for `/solr` (replacing `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string and list of whitelisted IP addresses you prepared in the "Prepare Data" section):

 ```bash
 helm upgrade acs alfresco-incubator/alfresco-content-services \